“Don’t bend. Stay strange.” –David Bowie

-Sir Ken Robinson doesn’t say that he wants to do away with the curriculum directly, but in his idyllic world, we need to cater it to the talents of people like this twelve-year-old prodigy, the dance prodigies, and all the other as of yet unrecognized prodigies around the world.
+Sir Ken Robinson doesn’t say that he wants to do away with the core curriculum directly, but in his idyllic world, we need to cater it to the talents of people like this twelve-year-old prodigy, the dance prodigies, and all the other as of yet unrecognized prodigies around the world.

 Robinson might be onto something when he suggests that if we feed into a prodigy’s creative instincts, we might have more of them, and they might be happier people as a result.
 His thesis suggests that most people are unhappy because they have untapped talent that we neglect to foster.
 Let them play, he says.
-Fine, I say, but why can’t we let me play at a dance school, in art class, or in a school band?
+Fine, I say, but why can’t we let them play at a dance school, in art class, or in a school band?
 Why can’t we just throw a block at them in their free time?
 Do we have to devote our entire curriculum to helping them recognize their talent?
-A strong, confident adult is so difficult to raise that as much as I would’ve loved devotion to recognizing my weird talent, I think I would’ve ended up deficient in so many other areas that I would’ve been miserable.
+A strong, confident adult is so difficult to raise that as much as I would’ve loved some devotion to recognizing my weird talent, I think I would’ve ended up deficient in so many other areas that I would’ve been miserable.
 Devotion to recognizing my weird talents would’ve made me happier in the short term, as I think I was always heading down a certain road I didn’t recognize for some time, but I think I’d probably would’ve ended up more confused than I already am.